List of state highways in Maryland shorter than one mile (700–799): MD 703

 Maryland Route 703 is the unsigned designation for a 0.08 mi L-shaped spur near Goodwill, part of an old alignment of MD 366, that runs east from a dead end to county-maintained Klej Grange Road, then turns right to connect that road with current MD 366.

 MD 711

 Maryland Route 711 is the unsigned designation for Arundel Corporation Road in Glen Burnie, Anne Arundel County, which runs east from MD 2 east to the end of state maintenance, interchanging with the eastbound direction of I-695.
 The route is 0.51 mi long.

 MD 717

 Maryland Route 717 is the designation for Water Street, a street that runs 0.33 mi from just south of MD 4 to MD 725 within Upper Marlboro.
 MD 717 provides access to The Show Place Arena, the Prince Georges Equestrian Center, and the Prince George's County courthouse.
-The route was first signed around 2016.

 MD 723

 Maryland Route 723 is the designation for Old Jessup Road, which runs from MD 175 east to a dead end in Jessup, Anne Arundel County.
 The route is 0.18 mi long.